Swastik3/DenseTeX/README.md

-# model name
+# DenseTeX

-Model name is an Image-to-LaTeX model designed to convert mathematical equations from images into LaTeX code.
+DenseTeX is an Image-to-LaTeX model designed to convert mathematical equations from images into LaTeX code.
 By combining a powerful CNN encoder based on DenseNet-169 with a GPT-style decoder, our model achieves reasonable accuracy in transcribing complex mathematical notation.

 ## model architecture